 I remember the women at Golgatha.
 Many of the other disciples had fled and denied and even betrayed, I remember the women who remained.
 Did they console each other?
 Were they crying or stoic?
 What memories flooded their minds?
 What did the gruesome sight before them do to their hearts, to their faith?
 In the midst of these questions, they persisted until the end.
 They hadn’t left Jesus before, and they didn’t intend to now.

 When I want to turn away.
 When Jesus asks too much of me.
 When his sacrifice disturbs me.
-When the temptation to hide and flee and even deny threaten to overwhelm me yet I stay and bear witness with faith smaller than a mustard seed, I remember the death of Jesus, and in some ways, I am the women at the crucifixion.
+When the temptation to hide and flee and even deny threaten to overwhelm me yet I stay and bear witness with and my faith is rocked, I remember the death of Jesus, and in some ways, I am the women at the crucifixion.

 When my devotion to Jesus looks foolish to outsiders, when Jesus moves me from tragedy to hope to mission.
 When I want to cling and stay safe, but Jesus sends me out to preach and give witness in the power of new life.
 When it’s so easy to believe that I am the wrong person for the job, I remember the good news of the resurrection of Jesus and in some ways, I am Mary Magdalene.